 Steep and Dangerous

 Makalu is notorious for its steep pitches and knife-edged ridges prone to avalanches.
 The Makalu La pass on the mountain is highly dangerous.
 The commonly climbed routes are the Southeast Ridge from Nepal and the North Face from Tibet.
 Mountaineers attempting the peak must be adept at technical climbing and able to withstand extreme weather.

-Cho Oyu is the 5th highest mountain in Nepal among all the mountains in Nepal and the sixth-highest mountain in the world at 8,188 meters, sits just 20 km west of Everest.
+Cho Oyu is the 5th highest mountain in Nepal among all the mountains in Nepal and the sixth-highest mountain in the world at 8,201 meters and sits just 20 km west of Everest.
 Its proximity to Everest makes it an attractive acclimatization climb.
 Cho Oyu means “Turquoise Goddess” in Tibetan and has a gentle, sloping profile by Himalayan standards, though it still requires technical expertise.

 Gentle but Demanding

 Cho Oyu saw its first ascent on October 19, 1954, via the Northwest Ridge by an Austrian expedition.
 Despite being one of the “easier” eight-thousanders, Cho Oyu still presents significant dangers from avalanches, hidden crevasses, and extremely cold temperatures.

 Soaring at 8,167 meters, Dhaulagiri I is the highest mountain sixth-highest mountain in Nepal, and the seventh-highest peak in the world.
 Dhaulagiri translates to “White Mountain” in Sanskrit.
 The mountain has extremely steep drops and massive vertical rises, especially along the southeast and southwest faces.